AlfonsoJLuna/chip8swemu/platform/gameandwatch/README.md

 1. Open a terminal in `chip8swemu/platform/gameandwatch/`.
 2. Type `make` for building.

+### Flashing

+1. Connect your device to the computer using a ST-Link compatible debugger.
-3. Type `make flash` for flashing the binary into your device.
+2. Type `make flash` for flashing the binary into your device.